 We can’t fix other people’s problems, but we can help – even if help means listening with compassion.

-There’s a strong victim mentality that runs through our culture at the moment.
+There’s a strong victim-blaming mentality that runs through our culture at the moment.
 The Positive Psychology movement is like a runaway train and we hopped on the ride because it promised glittery feel-good awesomeness.

 It’s convinced us that we have full control over our own destiny (we don’t – shit happens) and that if we aren’t successful, it’s because we haven’t tried hard enough (that’s often rubbish – see faecal reference above).